 Is methanol toxic?

-Methanol is a dangerous good.
-Just like petrol and diesel.
-In contrast to these, methanol is neither water nor soil hazardous.
-Vapours should be inhaled, liquids swallowed and eye and skin contact should be avoided at all costs.
-In these cases, medical assistance and observance of the safety instructions are important.
+Just like petrol and diesel, methanol can be a dangerous product if used incorrectly.
+In contrast to these, Methanol is not hazardous to either water or soil.
+Inhalation of vapours, swallowing of liquid methanol, and eye and skin contact should be avoided at all costs.
+In these cases, medical assistance may be necessary.
+Observance of the safety instructions is important.
 More information can be found in the QE CHARGE safety sheet.